 An exemption can be made to making a contribution only where a Development Appraisal or Viability Statement demonstrating the negative impact that contributions would have upon project/development viability has been fully disclosed to us.
-This would include details of how the gross development value is broken down into land cost, profit, contributions, professional fees, build costs etc. We would keep financial information confidential.
+This would include details of how the gross development value is broken down into land cost, profit, contributions, professional fees, build costs etc. We would keep financial information confidential

-4. Planning Obligations
+4. Planning obligations

 We are unable to use Section 69 Local Government Act contractual agreements in respect of the payment of developer contributions, as we are not a Local Authority.
 Therefore we can only use Section 75 Planning Act obligations to secure the relevant contribution.

-A S75 would be registered as a burden against the title and payments can be made after the issue of planning consent or on completion of the development or other timescale agreed such as occupation of the houses.
-The money shall be kept for 10 years and if not spent the money will be returned, with interest, by the respective council.
-In terms of managing financial contributions, we intend to set up protocols with the relevant local authorities (Stirling Council, Argyll and Bute Council, Perth and Kinross Council and West Dunbartonshire Council) to ensure that any contributions are ring-fenced and spent within the National Park area.
-We have a protocol with Stirling Council in relation to affordable housing contributions.
+A S75 is registered as a burden against the title and payments can be made after the issue of planning consent or on completion of the development or other timescale agreed such as occupation of the houses.
+The money shall be kept for 10 years and if not spent the money will be returned, with interest, by the respective local authority.
+In terms of managing financial contributions, we use protocols with the relevant local authorities (Stirling Council, Argyll and Bute Council, Perth and Kinross Council and West Dunbartonshire Council) to ensure that any contributions are ring-fenced and spend prioritised within the National Park area, particularly in relation to affordable housing contributions.
 Additionally, the legal agreement may stipulate that it must be spent within a specific town or village.

-Applicants should note that they may incur and be liable for their own legal expenses resulting from the requirement for and conclusion of a S75 agreement.
+Applicants should note that they may incur and be liable for their own legal expenses resulting from the requirement for and conclusion of a \$75 agreement.

 The exact payment terms will be a matter for agreement between the Planning Authority and the applicant.
 Further details can be found in our Planning Advice Leaflet on planning obligations.